 The two main events of this temple are Ochira Kali in mid June, and the Panthranduvilakku festival celebrated for 12 days in November / December.

 #17 of 33 Places to Visit in Kollam

-The sanctuary is spread across 26 sq. kms artificial lake formed by Thenmala Dam.
-According to recent archaeological findings, this place has witnessed one of the oldest river valley civilisations in India, even older than Indus valley.
-Remains of Stone Age culture dating back 5210-4420 BC have been excavated from a large cave near the river.
-The cave also contains ancient paintings.
+The sanctuary is spread across 26 sq. km artificial lake formed by Thenmala Dam.
+According to recent archaeological findings, this place has witnessed one of the oldest river valley .....

 #18 of 33 Places to Visit in Kollam